Gariba II: Relief for 2023 Volta Flood Victims

-During the devastating 2023 Volta floods, Bukali II donated significant relief composing of 300 bags of maize, 100 bags of rice, and 400 tubes of yam to victims in the Volta Region of Ghana.
+During the devastating 2023 Volta floods, Bukali II donated significant relief composed of 300 bags of maize, 100 bags of rice, and 400 tubes of yam to victims in the Volta Region of Ghana.
 He also donated 100 bags of maize to affected victims at Buipe in the Savannah Region.

 Partnership Between Tamale Technical University and Bursa Technical University

 In July 2024 Bukali II played a key role in establishing a partnership between Tamale Technical University (TaTU) in Ghana and Bursa Technical University (BTU) in Turkey.
 This collaboration aimed to enhance human capital development in Ghana through knowledge exchange initiatives.

+His death

+Yaa Naa Abubakari Gariba ll died on the 12th of July 2026 after batting with some short illness.